 - Cliff Place – Largest cliff dwelling at Mesa Verde and a must-see.
 Easy hike, only 1/4 mile round trip, 1 hour.
 There is also a twilight tour held at 7 pm where characters in costume, give their perspective of Mesa Verde; 90 minutes.

 - Balcony House – A fun tour for adventurists.
-This cliff dwelling is one of the most defensive in the park and requires you ladders, cliff steps, and crawl through a 12-ft-long tunnel; 1 hour.
+This cliff dwelling is one of the most defensive in the park and requires you to ladders, cliff steps, and crawl through a 12-ft-long tunnel; for 1 hour.

 For more guided tours visit the Ute Mtn Tribal Park, located nearby.
 While in the Southwest, stop by the Four Corners Monument.
-Another Anasazi site in the Southwest is Hovenweep National Monument.
+Another Anasazi site in the Southwest is the Hovenweep National Monument.

 Far View Lodge